shrinerb/shrine/doc/refile.md

 ```

 Unlike Refile, Shrine doesn't ship with complete JavaScript which you can just
 include to make it work.
-Instead, you're expected to use one of the excellent
+However, [Uppy] is an excellent JavaScript file upload
-JavaScript libraries for generic file uploads like [FineUploader], [Dropzone]
+library that integrates wonderfully with Shrine, see the [demo app] for a
-or [jQuery-File-Upload].
-See also the [Direct Uploads to S3] guide.
+complete example.

 ## Migrating from Refile